 - You do not need an offer of employment to apply for OPT, but you are required to be employed during the OPT validity period.

 - All employment must be directly related to your field of studies.

 - All employment must be properly and timely reported.

-- Unemployment more than 90 days may result in termination of F-1 status (see details below).
+- Unemployment (or employment less than full-time) more than 90 days may result in termination of F-1 status (see details below).